gremmie/m209/docs/commandline.rst

 ``-e`` or ``--ext-ind``
-   This option specifies the six-letter external message indicator, which is an encryption parameter as explained in the 1944 manual (see the references).
+   This option specifies the six-letter external message indicator, which is an encryption parameter as explained in the 1944 manual (see :ref:`references-label` [5] & [7]).
 Each letter must exist on the key wheels from left to right.
 If this option is omitted, an external message indicator is chosen at random.

 ``-s`` or ``--sys-ind``
-   This option specifies the one-letter system indicator, which is an encryption parameter as explained in the 1944 manual (see the references).
+   This option specifies the one-letter system indicator, which is an encryption parameter as explained in the 1944 manual (see :ref:`references-label` [5] & [7]).
 This must be a letter from ``A`` to ``Z``.
    If not given, one is chosen at random.

 ..
 NOTE::